Companions Down the

 General Information about Apple Varieties

-• Cornell's New York State Agricultural Experiment Station in Geneva in cooperation with the National Germplasm Resources Laboratory's Germplasm Resources Information Network provides a database compiling apples by dozens of traits and descriptions.
-One of the most complete listings of apple varieties around.
+• The apple database with dozens of traits and descriptions from Cornell's New York State Agricultural Experiment Station in Geneva in cooperation with the National Germplasm Resources Laboratory's Germplasm Resources Information Network is one of the most complete listings of apple varieties around.
 Comments by Roger Way and others are included.
-What was originally found here has been passed widely around the web, usually unattributed.
+Dr. Way's 40-year-old descriptions have been widely circulated around the web, usually unattributed.
+For an alphabetical list of the apple varieties, go to the catalog.
+There is also a list of 2401 Malus Domestica varieties by accession number.

 • The Orange Pippin from the UK is a site dedicated to "describing the flavours of apples and the origins of different apple varieties."